googlegenomics/bigquery-examples/pgp/data-stories/schema-comparisons/README.md

-But the gvcf_variants and gvcf_variants_expanded tables have additional records (reference-matching block records):
+Both the gvcf_variants and gvcf_variants_expanded tables have additional records (reference-matching block records).
+TODO(deflaux): #11 the counts are equal for Y and M, fix the bug in cgi-ref-blocks-mapper.py and re-run it.

 ```r
 print(expect_that(unique(gvcf_variants$num_records >= variants$num_records),